-Contaminant (Units) Level Detected MCL MCLG Violation (Yes/No) Likely Source of Contamination Health Effects of Contamination Fluoride (ppm) Well#1 -1.1 mg/l Well#2 -1.3 mg/l Well #3 - 0.39 mg/l 4 4 NO Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizers Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
-Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than nine years old.
-Mottling, also known as dental fluorosis, may include brown staining and/or pitting of the teeth, and occurs only in developing teeth before they erupt from the gums.
-Lead (ppb) 0.010 ppm AL = 15 0 NO Corrosion of household plumbing sys- tems, erosion of natural deposits (15 ppb in more than 5%) Infants and young children are typically more vulnerable to lead in drinking water than the general population.
+Lead (ppb) 0.003 ppm 15 ppm 0 NO Corrosion of household plumb- ing systems, ero- sion of natural de- posits (15 ppb in more than 5%) Infants and young children are typically more vulnerable to lead in drinking water than the general population.
 It is possible that lead levels at your home may be higher than at other homes in the community as a result of materials used in your home's plumbing.
 If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and flush your tap for 30 seconds to 2 minutes before using tap water.
 Additional information is available from the Safe Drinking Water Hotline (800-426-4791) (Above 15 ppb) Infants and children who drink water containing lead in excess of the action level could experience delays in their physical or mental development.
 Children could show slight deficits in attention span and learning abilities.
 Adults who drink this water over many years could develop kidney problems or high blood pressure.
-Nitrate (as Nitrogen) (ppm) Well #1 0.9 ppm Well#2 <0.5 ppm Well# 3 <0.5 ppm 10 10 NO Runoff from fer- tilizer use; leach- ing from septic tanks, sewage; erosion of natu- ral deposits (5ppm through 10ppm) Nitrate in drinking water at levels above 10ppm is a health risk for infants of less than six months of age.
+Nitrate (as Nitrogen) (ppm) Well #2 0.9 ppm Well#3 <0.5 ppm Well#4 <0.5 ppm 10 ppm 10 NO Runoff from ferti- lizer use; leaching from septic tanks, sewage; erosion of natural deposits (5ppm through 10ppm) Nitrate in drinking water at levels above 10ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause "Blue Baby Syndrome".
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.
-Radium 228 Well #1 1.2 pci/L Well #2 <0.8 pci/l Well#3 <0.8 pci/l 5 pCi/L no NO Rocks, soil & air Low levels are normal.
+Beryllium (ppb) Well #2 0.001 ppb Well #3 None Well#4 None 4 ppb N/A NO Rocks, soil & air Low levels are normal.
 Not harmful in low levels.
 High levels can cause cancer, anemia, blood problems, teeth problems and cataracts.